Arras: Antiquity/Foundation

-Arras was founded on the boat of Baudimont by the Belgic tribe of the Atrebates, who named it Nemetocenna in reference to a nemeton that probably existed there.
-It was later renamed Nemetacum/Atrebatum by the Romans, under whom it became an important garrison town.
+Arras was founded on the hill of Baudimont by the Belgic tribe of the Atrebates, who named it Nemetocenna in reference to a nemeton that probably existed there.

 In the Scarpe valley, archaeologists' excavations and data recovery revealed Late Iron Age settlements.
 These buildings, believed to be farms, were found near the municipalities of Arras, Hamblain-les-Prés and Saint-Pol.

+The town was later renamed Nemetacum/Atrebatum by the Romans, under whom it became an important garrison town.
+No traces of any amenities such as a forum, theatre, or basilica have been identified.
+One discovery has been "one of the rare sanctuaries devoted to the oriental god Attis in France".

 Medieval and early modern period

 Before the Middle Ages

 In the 4th century, Nemetacum was renowned for its arts and crafts as well as textiles trade throughout the whole empire.
 Between 406 and 407, the city was taken and destroyed by Germanic invaders.
 In 428, the Salian Franks led by Clodion le Chevelu took control of the region including the current Somme department.
 Roman General Aetius then chose to negotiate for peace and concluded a treaty (fœdus) with Clodion that gave the Franks the status of «foederati» fighting for Rome.

 The town's people were converted to Christianity in the late 4th century by Saint Innocent, who was killed in 410 during a barbarian attack on the town.
 In 499, after the conversion of Clovis I to Catholicism, a diocese (évêché in French) was created in Arras, the Roman Catholic Diocese of Arras, and given to Saint Vaast (also known as Saint Vedast in English), who remains the diocesan patron saint.
 Saint Vaast then established an episcopal see and a monastic community.
-It was suppressed in 580 to found the Roman Catholic Diocese of Cambrai, from which it would reemerge five centuries later.
+It was suppressed in 580 to found the Roman Catholic Diocese of Cambrai, from which it would reemerge 5 centuries later.